iljabek/vme64x-core/doc/vme64x_core-ug.md

 address space by setting the Address Decoder Compare (ADER) registers in CSR, which, together with Address Decoder Mask (ADEM) registers in the CR relocate the module memory to the desired address range.
-ADER for each function must also contains athe AM code to which it responds.
+ADER for each function must also contains the AM code to which it responds.
 After the module has been placed in the desired address space, it can be enabled by writing 0x10 (`module_enable`) to the Bit Set Register i the CSR.